Spectral flow for Dirac operators with magnetic links: Introduction

 which corresponds formally to the Gauss' linking number formula where instead of integrating over two non-intersecting curves $\gamma_1$ and $\gamma_2$, we integrate over $\gamma_1=\gamma_0$ and $\gamma_2=\gamma_0$.
 Alternatively we prove in Appendix~\ref{sec:techn} that the writhe of $\gamma$ is equal to $-I_\tau(\gamma)/(2\pi)$, where $I_\tau(\gamma)$ is the integral over $\gamma$ of the relative torsion associated to the Darboux frame of a Seifert surface for $\gamma$, that is, an oriented compact surface with boundary $\gamma$ (which exists for all $\gamma$, see \eqref{eq:eq_darboux_frame}).
 In Appendix~\ref{sec:techn} we show, moreover, that $I_\tau(\gamma)$ is independent of the choice of Seifert surface, is conformally invariant, isotopy continuous, and equal to the total torsion modulo $2\pi$.

 We show, in particular, that by deforming any given knot the spectral flow can attain all values.
-This stands in strong contrast to the smooth case; by e.g. the Atiyah-Patodi-Singer Index Theorem we know that the spectral flow of a loop of Dirac operators with \emph{smooth} magnetic fields is always trivial.
+This stands in strong contrast to the smooth case, where the spectral flow is always trivial.
+This follows from the celebrated Atiyah-Patodi-Singer Index Theorem: in the smooth setting, the spectral flow of a closed loop of Dirac operators on a closed manifold with boundary, defined by a smooth variation of smooth magnetic fields (but otherwise fixed) is always trivial.
+Note however that on a manifold with boundary that the spectral flow can attain any value, for instance by choosing an appropriate loop of boundary conditions for a fixed Dirac operator.